Find out what some of our graduates are doing today in pursuing their successful careers.

 With advancements in technology and the ability to better dissipate heat, some diesel truck manufacturers are starting to use disc brakes on the front/steering axles.
 Time will tell if disc brakes become the norm on drive/trailer axles.

-Apart from learning about truck braking systems and chassis, the program is designed to provide you with the knowledge and skills needed to succeed in an exciting role a diesel technician.1 And the program takes just 45 weeks to complete.7 To learn more, visit our program page and request more information.
+Apart from learning about truck braking systems and chassis, the program is designed to provide graduates with the knowledge and skills needed to pursue an entry-level role as a diesel technician.1 And, the program can take just 45 weeks to complete.7 To learn more, visit our program page and request more information.

 Universal Technical Institute of Illinois, Inc. is approved by the Division of Private Business and Vocational Schools of the Illinois Board of Higher Education.